Customs Associates Home

 Free Trade Agreements

-The UK has entered into new free trade agreements, the most significant one being the EU-UK TCA.
-Under a free trade agreement, goods that originate in one party can enter the other, at preferential (often zero) tariffs.
+The UK has entered into many free trade agreements, the most significant one being the EU-UK Trade and Co-operation Agreement (TCA).
+Under a free trade agreement, goods that originate in one country (or group of countries) can be imported into the other contracting country (or countries) at preferential (often zero) tariffs.
 The details of when and how a product is deemed to originate in a country is contained within the agreement.
-Provided a UK importer is certain that his goods originate in the EU (he may wish the supplier to issue a declaration of origin), he can import them without duty being payable – similarly, an EU importer may require a UK exporter to provide a declaration that the goods originate in the UK to enable him to import the goods into the EU without payment of duty.
+The trade agreement will also set out the arrangements for evidencing that the goods originate in a county.
+As the arrangements vary from one agreement to another, traders should ensure that they are aware of the correct rules for claiming a preferential rate of duty from a specific country.

 Import and Export Declarations